GustavJaner/cheat-sheets/docs/git.md

 ## PUSH
 ```
-$ git push   # Push all Commits of current Local branch to its Remote Tracking branch
+$ git push   # Push all Commits of current Local branch to its Upstream branch
 ```

 ### If current Local branch has no Upstream branch
 ```
 $ git push -u origin <branch>   # If Remote branch does not already exist in repo: Remote branch is created and set as Upstream
 ```

 ## RESET
 ```